 In all such environments, they may be regarded as pests, mainly because of their excrement.
 As large birds, their excrement is of a considerable size; and since Canada geese tend to arrive on a property in flocks, many culprits will be contributing to the mess.
-Their excrement is objectionable in a number of ways, both in terms of health and aesthetics.
+Their excrement is objectionable in a number of ways.

 4 Ways to Get Rid of Geese

 If Canada geese are plaguing your property, there are a few things you can do to get rid of them.
 There are visual ways to control geese (so-called "sight aversions"), but you can also impact their sense of smell, hearing, or touch to drive them away.
 Be prepared to adopt more than one of these measures, since geese that want to dine on a lawn badly enough can be remarkably tolerant and may need convincing on multiple levels.

 The coyote is a natural predator that Canada geese fear.
 Take advantage of this fact and buy a coyote decoy to deploy on the lawn.
 The geese will recognize the shape and color as being that of a predator that they fear and will stay away.